 Year 8 – City Experience

 Learning beyond the classroom for our Year 8 girls is the City Experience.
-For the three weeks from the beginning of Term 4, a school campus is set up in the city.
+For two weeks from the beginning of Term 4, a school campus is set up in the city.

 The middle teen years are when our girls are establishing their identity, learning about themselves, their peers and their community.
 It is a time when they discover what they like, their skills and talents, the interests and hobbies that they wish to pursue and the strengthening of their friendship groups.
 The City Experience helps our girls make this a broader consideration.